THOMASELOVE/431-classes-2026/movies/class08.md

 # Movie Lists for Class 08

-These are the 41 movies [you selected](https://thomaselove.github.io/431-syllabus-2025/13_movies.html) as your favorites.
+This is about the 41 movies [you selected](https://thomaselove.github.io/431-syllabus-2025/13_movies.html) as your favorites.

 - 23 are in the [Blue Group](#blue-group-31-movies) and the remaining 18 are in the [Green Group](#green-group-20-movies).
 - More information (in fact, 33 variables per movie!) is available on our Shared Drive in the **2026_movies_list** you should find there (movie titles are shaded blue or green to match the list below.)